R-Bower/tsx-monorepo/README.md

 ## TSX-monorepo

-This project is a collection of tools, apps, and libraries intended for supporting React development.
+This project is an opinionated collection of tools, apps, and libraries intended for supporting React development.

 </div>